-Although it is dominated by digital services such as logos, web design and programming you would be surprised at what else you can find.
+Although it is dominated by digital services such as logos, web design, and programming you would be surprised at what else you can find.

-Every time you need to buy some sort of services, it’s worth checking out Fiverr first.
+Every time you need to buy some sort of service, it’s worth checking out Fiverr first.
 Always check the reviews of the seller and it’s worth opening up a line of communication with them beforehand as well.
 This will give you a sense of their reliability.

 17. Make Money to Save Money